-To control the source of access to your business resources, you can use the referer hotlink protection feature in Tencent Cloud CDN.
+To control the access to your service, you can use the referer hotlink protection feature in Tencent Cloud CDN.

-By configuring an access control policy on the value of the referer field in the HTTP request header, you can control the access source to prevent hotlinking by malicious users.
+By configuring an access control policy in the referer field of the HTTP request header, you can control the access source to prevent hotlinking.

-Log in to the CDN Console, select Domain Management on the left sidebar, and click Manage on the right of the domain name to enter its configuration page.
-Under the Access Control tab, find the hotlink protection configuration, which is disabled by default:
+Log in to the CDN console, select Domain Management on the left sidebar, and click Manage on the right of a domain name to enter its configuration page.
+Open the Access Control tab to see the Hotlink Protection Configuration section.
+It is disabled by default.

 www.abc.comis configured, then